Frequently Asked Questions and Answers

 - May I visit the department?

 Yes.
 Visiting is helpful to better understand the culture, focus, and people in the department and university, and whether it’s right for you as an individual.
 It also gives us a better chance to know you.
-Once you determine a date when you want to visit the department, we will set up a schedule for you to visit with faculty, the department head and graduate students.
+Once you determine a date when you want to visit the department, we will set up a schedule for you to visit with faculty and graduate students.
+Online visits via Zoom can also be arranged.

 - Where do I send application materials?